_______________________________________

 -------------------------------------------------------

-to shield the occupants of the Lincoln Continental limousine.
+the occupants of the Lincoln Continental limousine:

 -------------------------------------------------------